ventus-ag/documentation/content/products/compute/connect-linux-vm.md

 By default, all created Virtual Machines belong to the *default* Firewall, which allows access to the Internet from the VM, but denies almost all access on the VM from outside, except for objects belonging to the same default Firewall.
 Thus, using only the default Firewall, we cannot connect to the selected Virtual Machine remotely via SSH.

 {{% notice note %}}
-*Default* *Firewall* allows all outbound traffic and controls the inbound traffic that's allowed to reach the VMs that are associated with the *default* *Firewall* too.
+📌 Default Firewall allows all outbound traffic and controls the inbound traffic that's allowed to reach the VMs that are associated with the default Firewall too.
 {{% /notice %}}

 There are two ways how to resolve this:
 1) to add an additional Firewall with a rule that will allow incoming traffic to TCP port 22 on the Virtual Machines and assign this Firewall to the VM too;
 2) to add the required rule to the Firewall (can be default Firewall) that is already assigned to the Virtual Machine.